 On our way back on course, there was a slightly more lake-sized lake.
 Serenely floating in it was an impressive black swan.
 The bird nerd in me was floored by this.
 As I watched it I realized it was one of many, the others were huddled into another corner of the lake.

-Maybe he just needed some space.
+Maybe this swan just needed some space.
 This was the perfect place to get it.

-At some points, all that was different than forestry were the ghost trees leaving cracked lines in the grey sky.
+At some points, all that differed from the all-encompassing forestry were the ghost trees leaving cracked lines in the grey sky.

 At one point we noticed a general store, and I couldn’t help but wonder: